willpublicmedia/expressionengine-submit-sitemap/README.md

 # ExpressionEngine Submit Sitemap Extension

+**OBSOLETE:** Nearly all search engines have dropped ping-based sitemap submission in favor of search console management or automated crawling via robots.txt.

 An ExpressionEngine extension that pings a preselected list of search engines when the sitemap has been updated.

 ## Installation